Rogue Kettlebells Review and Info

-Rogue promises a weight tolerance between +/- 3% and our kettlebells were within 1% of their promised weight.
-Maintaining a solid weight tolerance isn’t really a surprise since each kettlebell is built from a single cast.
+Rogue promises a weight tolerance between +/- 3%, and our kettlebells were within 1% of their promised weight.
+Maintaining a solid weight tolerance isn’t a surprise since each kettlebell is built from a single cast.

-Overall, while we like the Rogue Kettlebells from a balance and strength of build position and they do an awesome job at providing a solid trip.
-With that being said, we have found that the bells from Rep Fitness offer a better overall experience at a lower price point.
+Overall, we like the Rogue Kettlebells from a balance and strength of build position and they do an awesome job at providing a solid trip.

 Check out the Rogue Kettlebells product page for many positive user reviews and more info.